profork/ROCKNIX-apps/README.md

 ![Desktop preview](https://github.com/user-attachments/assets/3274127d-842f-4025-8d38-2cf230c6e4af)

+*Has a Xephyr (virtual X11 session like a more full desktop experience) and Sway launcher.
+Sway mode which runs in the native display environment has flatpak support.
 *First launch may take a while as it downloads Arch desktop packages in the background.
 Mouse/Kb recommended*

 ---